jmartin54/MATIC-BUIDL/README.md

 This folder is a step-by-step walkthrough of the idea.
 I've gotten much better feedback on the UX of this page.
 A lot of people that otherwise don't understand NFTs see the value in controlling a billboard in the real world.

+**sequence**
+(completed post hackathon)
+I added a demo of pixel minting and color changing that uses the sequence wallet instead of metamask.
+Very impressed with how easy it was to do.

 **My stack:**

 I put smart contracts into an evm folder.
 I've mostly used truffle, but switched to hardhat when some deploy scripts failed to work on the mumbai test net.